 1. Ventilate the room

-Just like in the days before air conditioning, the best way to air out the room is to literally air out the room.
+Just like in the days before air conditioning, the best way to hide weed smoke smell is to air out the room.
 Of course, it’s one thing to open a window, but another to be mindful of how you’re ventilating.
 For example, if the airflow is sucking air from the outside into a hallway, you could wind up pulling all of the smell exactly into places you were trying to avoid sending it.

 To avoid this, seal up the area under the door to the outside (meaning any hallways or other rooms) with a damp towel.
 It doesn’t have to be too damp, or damp at all if that’s inconvenient, but the idea is to create a barrier to the smoke sliding out the gap at the bottom of the door.
 This is a time-honored dorm room trick, of course.